Pricing a condo for sale is super simple, right?

 It’s just as important (and arguably more important) to consider not only what similar units in your building have sold for, but also what the current competition on the market looks like.

-Because buyers are always going to compare what is available, it may not matter what similar units recently sold for if there is a large number of similar currently on the market – and vice versa.
+Because buyers are always going to compare what is available, it may not matter what units recently sold for if there is a large number of similar units currently on the market – and vice versa.

 Simply put, the number of bedrooms and bathrooms in your unit.